tbeseda/smartthings-auth-example/README.md

-# SmartThing OAuth Example in Node.js
+# SmartThings OAuth Example in Node.js

-| OAuth to SmartThings, hit an "API Access App", get JSON of all things.
+> OAuth to SmartThings, hit an "API Access App", get JSON of all things.

 This barebones Node application uses a series of requests authenticate a user to SmartThings, install a "SmartApp" (see `smartapp.groovy`) for that user, and finally fetch JSON from that SmartApp of all their things.